Chopin and Beethoven’s music helps students pass exams, study finds

 “You’re going to have a heck of a time forming a strong association between some learning material and a bland song or ambient noise.
 That left us with classical music, which many students already listen to while studying.
 The songs can be very distinctive and therefore pair well with learning material.”

-Now, Scullin and his team hope the new research will improve the focus and quality of sleep of students – and encourage more lecturers to play the world’s greatest music during their classes.
-We approve.
+Scullin and his team said they hoped the new research will not only improve the focus and quality of sleep of students, but also encourage more lecturers to play classical music during their classes.